seashello/power-outages/README.md

 ### Univariate Analysis
 Let's look at the distribution of outage durations.
 It seems strongly skewed right, with just a couple of outages lasting very long, but an average power outage lasting 43.76 hours.
-- The dotted red line represents the average outage duration across all outages in the dataset.
+- The dotted red line represents the average outage duration across all outages in the dataset `outages`.
 <iframe
   src="assets/duration_dist.html"
   width="800"